Dhaulagiri Circuit Trek Difficulty

 Trekking in Nepal is popular worldwide either for trekking in the hilly or the Himalayas.
 As Nepal is a country with Himalaya there are lots of destinations to choose from for the trek and tour here.
 Likewise, the Dhaulagiri circuit trek is one of the challenging treks that lead you to the extravagant journey to the Himalayas.
 Likewise, for a tremendous trek like the Dhaulagiri circuit trek, planning the trek is the most important.
 And planning here includes the time for the trek as well.
 Trekking in Nepal is possible throughout the year.
 But the best time depends on the region you are planning to do the trek.
 Nepal goes through four seasons: Spring, Monsoon, Autumn, and Winter.

 As for the trek to the Himalayas, spring and Autumn are the most preferable seasons.
 And same goes with the circuit trek to Dhauligiri.
-However, you can trek even during the winter and monsoon season with some sorts of extra preparation and precautions.
+However, you can trek even during the winter and monsoon season with some sort of extra preparation and precautions.

 The months of March to May are spring in Nepal.
 These are the beginning of new vegetation all around the region.
 The scenario will be filled with buds of flowers in the forest path, greener around the valley during the spring season.
 Trekkers and visitors will get to enjoy the natural vegetation along the way.
 Besides, the weather and temperature are also suitable for the trek with the clear blue sky and the astounding view of Mountain peak.
 Despite being a cold place, the days are warm making it suitable for the trek or walk.
 Furthermore, the nights are neither hot nor too cold.
 However, early mornings can be mildly cold.
 If you are completely into nature and natural things, then consider trekking in the spring season.
 Spring represents the best of nature.